ForkInABlender/ChatGPT_solutions_produced_from_simple_prompt/README.md

 A human mind does more than just parse tokens.
 Or as Terry Pratchett put it in his discworld series "from the outside, infinity is blue; it is only black while you're standing inside it".
 And a human mind as dynamic neurochemical responses to its environment.
 It equally needs to emulate or imitate, if not be part of, a living host.
 GPT can also be gainsayed in a way that a human can't be coerced.
 When it comes down to AI at its core, lots of math is great but if it can't think as a human does even in the smallest degree, it isn't even an imitation of life or AI.

-As GPT has no things for feeling and reasoning, it cannot be called AI, as it doesn't think, feel, or comprehend, so much as just string parse a stream of data.
+GPT, devoid of the capacity for emotion and rational thought, fails to qualify as AI, for it does not engage in thinking, feeling, or understanding, but rather in the mechanical parsing of data streams.

-AI is more complex than GPT-4, gemini, and the like.
+Artificial intelligence encompasses complexities far beyond the scope of GPT-4, Gemini, and their counterparts.